0xProject/0x-monorepo/packages/order-watcher/README.md

     and accept connections from.
 When this is not set, we default to 8080.

 **Requests**
 The server accepts three types of requests: `ADD_ORDER`, `REMOVE_ORDER` and `GET_STATS`.
 These mirror what the underlying OrderWatcher does.
 You can read more in the [wiki](https://0xproject.com/wiki#0x-OrderWatcher).
-Unlike the OrderWatcher, it does not expose any subscribe or unsubscribe functionality because the client implicitly subscribes and unsubscribes by connecting to the server.
+Unlike the OrderWatcher, it does not expose any `subscribe` or `unsubscribe` functionality because the WebSocket server keeps a single subscription open for all clients.

 The first step for making a request is establishing a connection with the server.
 In Javascript: